MileHacker Logo

 Ramadan & Iftar

-Specific foods are popular during Ramadan, like Iftar items like fruit chaat and pakoras.
+Specific foods are in demand during Ramadan, like Iftar items like fruit chaat and pakoras.

 Observance of local traditions.